openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

         ...

   // CStorVolumeRef contains the reference to CStorVolume i.e. CstorVolume Name
-  // This field will be updated by maya after cstor Volume has been
+  // This field will be updated by cvc operator after cstor Volume has been
   // provisioned
   CStorVolumeRef *corev1.ObjectReference `json:"cstorVolumeRef,omitempty"`